 - This course requires preapproval from the IOR.
 The student must contact the IOR via email with the following details of the rotation/rotation site when seeking preapproval:

-- Proposed Dates and Location of Rotation
+- Proposed dates of rotation

-- Course Syllabus
+- Syllabus from location of Rotation

-- CV of the Instructor of Record.
+- CV of Instructor of Record for rotation

-- Confirmation of approval from the IOR is to be sent to COM.Clerkship@msu.edu for final clerkship approval and scheduling.
+- o Confirmation of approval from the IOR is to be sent to COM.Clerkship@msu.edu for final clerkship approval and scheduling.